Biscuits (Ted Lasso): Plot

-Before heading to start his first day as coach, Ted (Jason Sudeikis) gives shortbreads to Rebecca (Hannah Waddingham), intending to bring her biscuits every day, even though she is not interested in the shortbreads.
-While training, Jamie (Phil Dunster) constantly bullies Sam (Toheeb Jimoh), forcing Roy (Brett Goldstein) to intervene to avoid conflict.
+Before starting his first day as coach, Ted brings shortbread cookies – which the British call biscuits – to Rebecca, intending to bring her biscuits every day.
+Although she claims to not be interested in the biscuits, she soon becomes obsessed with them.
+During training, Jamie constantly bullies Sam, forcing Roy to intervene to avoid conflict.

-Ted's lack of concern for the club's low stats annoy Roy and Jamie.
-Noticing that Sam is depressed, Ted and Beard (Brendan Hunt) deduce that he is homesick for his birthplace, Nigeria.
+Ted's lack of concern for the club's low stats annoys Roy and Jamie.
+Noticing that Sam is depressed, Ted and Beard deduce that he is homesick for his birthplace, Nigeria.
 Wanting to cheer him up, they decide to throw him a birthday party with the players donating some money.
-Ted notices that Jamie is not taking the club seriously, and visits Keeley (Juno Temple) during a photo shoot to learn more about Jamie, discovering that he likes to be praised.
-A paparazzo takes pictures of their meeting.
-Meanwhile, Rebecca is taken aback when she discovers that Rupert is dating a younger woman, with whom he cheated on her during their marriage.
+Ted notices that Jamie is not taking the club seriously, and visits with Keeley during a photo shoot to learn more about Jamie, discovering that he likes to be praised.
+A paparazzo takes pictures of them close together.
+Meanwhile, Rebecca is taken aback when she discovers that Rupert is dating a younger woman with whom he cheated during their marriage.

 After a game against Crystal Palace F.C., the club throws a birthday party for Sam, which elates him.
-Ted's first match ended in a 4-1 loss for Richmond, although Roy is actually delighted when he finds that Ted had the showers' water pressure fixed.
-Guided by Keeley's advice, Ted talks with Jamie, complimenting him on his role in the field, but telling him his overconfidence may blind him from acknowledging his teammates.
-When questioned by Trent Crimm (James Lance), a reporter from The Independent, Jamie recognizes his team's efforts.
+Although Ted's first match ended in a 4-1 loss for Richmond, Roy is delighted when he finds that Ted had the inadequate water pressure in the showers fixed.
+Guided by Keeley's advice, Ted compliments Jamie on his role in the field but tells him his overconfidence may keep him from acknowledging his teammates.
+When questioned by Trent Crimm, a reporter from The Independent, Jamie recognizes his team's efforts.
 However, he changes his mind, and criticizes Ted's role as the coach.
-Later, Rebecca is called by Higgins (Jeremy Swift), revealing that she sent the paparazzo to photograph Ted and Keeley.
-As she tries to find where Ted buys his biscuits, Ted is revealed to be making the biscuits at his apartment.
+A phone call from Higgins to Rebecca reveals that she sent the paparazzo to photograph Ted and Keeley.
+As she tries to find where Ted buys his biscuits, Ted is seen making the biscuits at his apartment.